ResearchandDestroy/DorXNG/README.md

 Each search query you make is being issued to `7` upstream search providers...
 Especially with `--concurrent` queries this generates a lot of upstream requests...
 So have patience.

-Keep in mind that DorXNG will continue to append new search results to the `dorxng.db` database file if you don't use the `--database` switch to specify a different one.
+Keep in mind that DorXNG will continue to append new search results to your database file.
+Use the `--database` switch to specify a database filename, the default filename is `dorxng.db`.
 This probably doesn't matter for most, but if you want to keep your `OSINT` investigations seperate it's there for you.

 Four concurrent search requests seems to be the sweet spot.
 You can issue more, but the more queries you issue at a time the longer it takes to receive results.
 It also increases the likelihood you receive `HTTP/429 Too Many Requests` responses from upstream search providers on that specific Tor circuit.